EXCLUSIVE-Amazon turns to Chinese firm on U.S. blacklist to meet thermal camera needs

 Dahua made the decision to market its technology in the United States before the FDA issued the guidance on thermal cameras in the pandemic.
 Its supply is attracting many U.S. customers not deterred by the blacklist, according to Evan Steiner, who sells surveillance equipment from a range of manufacturers in California through his firm EnterActive Networks LLC.
 "You're seeing a lot of companies doing everything that they possibly can preemptively to prepare for their workforce coming back," he said.

-(Additional reporting by Brenda Goh and Shanghai Newsroom, Paresh Dave, Chris Sanders, Stephen Nellis, Mike Stone and David Brunnstrom; editing by Vanessa O'Connell, Greg Mitchell and Edward Tobin)
+(Additional reporting by Brenda Goh and Shanghai Newsroom, Paresh Dave, Chris Sanders, Stephen Nellis, Mike Stone and David Brunnstrom; editing by Vanessa O'Connell, Greg Mitchell, Edward Tobin and Leslie Adler)